sablier-labs/v2-core/README.md

 ## Background

 Sablier is a smart contract protocol that enables trustless streaming of ERC-20 assets.
-In the context of Sablier, streaming means the ability to make payments by the second.
+In this context, streaming means the ability to make payments by the second.

 The protocol features a type of stream called a lockup stream, in which the sender locks up a specified amount of ERC-20 assets in a contract.
 Subsequently, the contract progressively allocates these assets to the designated recipient, who